jasminequach/jasminequach.github.io/essays/smart.md

 ## Be smart about it

 If you want answers, you need to ask smart questions.
-This is a much [better](https://stackoverflow.com/questions/111102/how-do-javascript-closures-work) question.
+This is an example of a [smarter](https://stackoverflow.com/questions/111102/how-do-javascript-closures-work) question.
 Here, a user asks for an explanation on JavaScript closures:

 <div style="background-color: lightgrey; text-color: black; white: white; padding: 10px; word-wrap: break-word;"><code>
 How do JavaScript closures work?